JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 curl -k --request GET --url https://HOST1/SCSW/JACS2AsyncServices/v2/services/metadata --header "Content-Type: application/json" --header "Authorization: Bearer $TOKEN"
 ```

-To remove all the services:
+## Service Management

+If at any point you want to remove all the services from the Swarm and do a clean restart of everything, you can use this command:
 ```
 ./manage.sh rmswarm prod
 ```